Our Top Colleges for Online Finance Degrees in 2024

 Education: Most economist positions require a master’s or a Ph.D., though a relevant bachelor’s makes it possible to get an entry-level position in some cases.

-Job Growth: Economist positions are projected to increase by 6% between 2021 and 2031, which is about average(2).
+Job Growth: Economist positions are projected to increase by 6% between 2022 and 2032, which is faster than average(2).

 Financial analysts look at market conditions, potential investment options, and business performance data in order to assist businesses in financial decision-making.
 They must be knowledgeable about the industry they are working within, while also keeping track of economic conditions at large.
 This career requires advanced IT skills, as complicated data tools and spreadsheets will be in constant use.
 Financial analysts must also be communication savvy in order to convey complex financial information to others while maintaining a sense of authority and trustworthiness.